From the Field

 Pastor Gwen Jones from St. John Baptist Church in Arden, North Carolina, and Catherine Brazinski, senior area director of Philanthropy at World Vision, during a World Vision–supported distribution of Hurricane Helene disaster relief supplies. (© 2024 World Vision/photo by Tom Costanza)

-We also aim to support educational needs.
-We’re ready to supply impacted communities with resources like books, backpacks, and Classroom Well-being Kits to help schools and students affected by the hurricanes.
+We’re also committed to supporting the educational needs of children in impacted communities.
+We’re preparing to deliver resources such as books, backpacks, and Classroom Well-being Kits to help schools and students recover from the disruption caused by these storms.

 Hands rest on the back of a woman wearing a black T-shirt in a gesture of support during prayer.